 Write a Dispute Letter

-Like a cover letter for a school or job application, your dispute letter will explain clearly the information you’ve attached for the credit bureau to review.
+Like a cover letter for a school or job application, your dispute letter will clearly explain the information that you have attached for the credit bureau to review.
 The Federal Trade Commission offers these guidelines to follow when writing your letter.
-Collect your documentation, your letter, and your credit report (with each error highlighted or circled), make copies of everything, then mail it.
+To summarize these points:

 What Comes Next

-Now, it’s a matter of waiting.
-Although the credit bureau will typically investigate your dispute within 30 days, that simply means they’ve notified the creditor or lender who reported the wrong information in order for them to confirm the mistake on your credit report.
-Once it’s confirmed (or denied), the creditor reports to the credit bureau then informs you of the outcome with a revised credit report indicating the change that was made.
-This credit bureau will notify each of the other credit bureaus of the change.
-If you haven’t received a response after 40 days, you should follow up with the credit bureau.
+The credit bureau will typically investigate your dispute within 30 days.
+In that time, wait patiently while the credit bureau notifies your creditor or lender to confirm the mistake on your credit report.
+Once everything is confirmed, the credit bureau will inform you of the outcome of each error and provide a revised credit report that indicates what changes were made.
+If you have not received a response after 40 days, you should follow up.